Chokster37/Wolf4SDL/README.txt

 Additional features:
 --------------------

- - (Nearly) unlimited sound and song lengths:
+ - (Nearly) unlimited song lengths:
-      Mod developers are not restricted to 64kB for digitized sounds and IMF songs anymore, so longer songs and digitized sounds with better quality are possible.
+      Mod developers are not restricted to 64kB for IMF songs anymore.

  - Freely movable pushwalls:
       Moving pushwalls can be viewed from all sides, allowing mod developers